zoonk/handbook/how-we-work/how-to-use-github.md

 For example, `about/values/README.md` would create a `README.md` file in the `about/values` folder.
 If either `about` or `values` don't exist, then GitHub will create that folder for us.

-After you name your file, add the desired content and click on the "Commit changes" button to save your new file.
+After you name your file, add the desired content and click on the `Commit changes` button to save your new file.
 Again, this file will be saved to your branch only.
 You still need to [send a request to publish your changes](#publishing-your-changes).